marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 depends if you seek a technical challenge or if you just want to create a cool project.

-Also I'll need to find a designer because my game looked like shit, but that's another story.
+Also I'll need to find a graphic designer because my game looked like shit, but that's another story.

 <img src='/assets/blog/screengame.png' alt='the game' style='margin:20px auto; display: block'/>